sidneymau/sidneymau/README.md

 ## projects

-- validation of shear measurement and calibration with respect to various systematics
+- validation of shear measurement and calibration for Rubin & LSST DESC
 - constraining dark matter using Milky Way satellite statistics
 - searches for faint Milky Way satellites